-Train your glutes and hamstrings with exercises such as the straight leg deadlift, weighted bridge, standing cable hip extension, leg curl and walking lunge.
-Train your quadriceps and calves with the barbell squat, leg press, bench stepup, leg extension, standing calf raise and seated calf raise.
-Include moderate-intensity aerobic exercise in your routine to burn fat.
-Examples include jogging, incline walking, swimming, the elliptical machine and cycling.
+Train your glutes and hamstrings with exercises such as the straight-leg deadlift, weighted bridge, standing cable hip extension, leg curl and walking lunge.
+Train your quadriceps and calves with the barbell squat, leg press, bench step-up, leg extension, standing calf raise and seated calf raise.

 Month One: Conditioning

 Focus on conditioning and improving muscular endurance during the first month.
-Do 12 to 15 repetitions of each exercise and perform two sets during the first two weeks.
-Do three sets the other two weeks.
+Do two sets of 12 to 15 repetitions of each exercise during the first two weeks of training, then increase to three sets.
 Limit rest periods between sets to 30 to 60 seconds.
 Aim to complete 30 minutes of aerobic exercise four or five days a week.
-Perform aerobic sessions either after your leg workouts or on the days you are not training your legs.
+Perform aerobic sessions either after your leg workouts or on the days you're not training your legs.

 Month Two: Hypertrophy

 Focus on increasing muscle mass in the second month by increasing the weight and decreasing the repetitions for each exercise.
 Select a weight at which muscle failure occurs between six and 12 repetitions.
 Perform three sets, resting 60 to 90 seconds between each set.
-Increase the weight you if are able to complete more that 12 repetitions.
+Increase the weight when you're able to complete more that 12 repetitions with relative ease.
 Decrease the weight if you cannot complete at least six repetitions.
 Increase the duration of your aerobic exercise by 10 to 15 minutes so you do cardio 40 to 45 minutes five times a week.

 Month Three: Strength and Power

 Improve muscular power and strength during the last month of your leg training program.
 Increase the weight again and perform two to six repetitions of each exercise.
 Do three to four sets, resting two to three minutes between sets.
-Maintain five days week of aerobic exercise, except replace two 45-minute moderate-intensity sessions with interval training.
+Maintain five days per week of aerobic exercise; make two of these workouts an interval training session.
 Perform 20 to 30 minutes of sprint intervals in which you sprint, or increase intensity, for 30 to 60 seconds followed by a 30 to 90 second recovery interval in which you decrease intensity to catch your breath.
 Perform 10 to 15 intervals after a warm-up.